 - Built-in Bluetooth or Wi-Fi temperature monitoring

-Get the Weber Traveler Portable Gas Grill at Amazon, The Home Depot, or Ace Hardware.
+Get the Weber Traveler Portable Gas Grill at Amazon, The Home Depot, Ace Hardware, or BBQGuys.

 With its time-tested kettle design and premium features that make it easier and less messy to cook with charcoal, the Weber Original Kettle Premium Charcoal Grill is the best all-around grill we have tested from this manufacturer.
 Those looking for the best gas grill may want to consider the Weber Genesis EPX-335 Smart Gas Grill with its high-performance sear burner and smart controls.